-5. Will not use a TunTrust Certificate if the Certificate has expired or been revoked, and of confidentiality or privacy of information in the application, transaction, or communication, e) the Relying Party's previous course of dealing with the Subscriber, f) the Relying Party's understanding of trade, including experience with computer-based methods of trade, and g) any other indication of reliability or unreliability pertaining to the Subscriber and/or the application, communication, or transaction.
+5. Will not use a TunTrust Certificate if the Certificate has expired or been revoked, and b) the intended use of the Certificate as listed in the Certificate or this CP/CPS, c) the data listed in the Certificate, d) the potential loss or damage that would be caused by an erroneous identification or a loss of confidentiality or privacy of information in the application, transaction, or communication, e) the Relying Party's previous course of dealing with the Subscriber, f) the Relying Party's understanding of trade, including experience with computer-based methods of trade, and g) any other indication of reliability or unreliability pertaining to the Subscriber and/or the application, communication, or transaction.